Interested-Deving-1896/Geographic-Use-Restriction-Addendum/README.md

 ### Will this addendum stop users from using your code within the **Restricted Jurisdiction**?

-Absolutely not.
+In practical terms, absolutely not - it will not physically or technically prevent individuals or organizations in those regions from accessing, copying, or running your code.
 It won’t technically prevent access or use, but it clearly states that such use is outside the terms you support or permit.
 Software, once published, is inherently difficult to contain, moreover, that is not the goal of this addendum.

 ## Important distinction
 Under the definition of "open source" as outlined in https://opensource.org/osd, adding this addendum to your project terminates your project's state from being "opensourced", as this addendum explicitly discriminates users from a certain geographical area, violating rule 5.